Quramy/better-name/README.md

 }
 ```

-This CLI moves this keeping their dependencies.
+This CLI keeps their dependencies.
 In other words, after `better-name src/oldFile.js src/feat/newFile.js`, the import declaration in the `index.js` file gets updated with the new dependencies:

 ```js
 // src/index.js